FlyingRoastDuck/Pytorch-DukeMTMC-Baseline/readme.md

 ## Usage:
 ### 1. Train Model

 create 3 directories:dataReader/readyTrain dataReader/test and dataReader/query
-execute download.sh to download the dataset change line 29 of config.py to select the model you want to train,the following models are supported:
+and then execute download.sh to download images

+change line 29 of config.py to select the model you want to train,the following models are supported:
 - Alexnet ---- change self.model's value to "AlexNet"
 - Resnet 18 ---- change self.model's value to "resnet18"